im-dravo/weather-forecast/README.md

 - The infra-jpa connects to DB (postgres in this case)
 - The infra-api-external connects with Openweather API

+### Technical Debt
+Please note that, considering the time, I am marking the following tasks as technical debts.
+1. Security of the API.
+The application typically needs to be secured with basic authentication, or token based authentication
+2. Extensive testing.
+3. Creating the swagger/open-api doc first and then generating the API POJOs based on that using maven plugin.
+4. Customising the error responses, with the custom error message and error transaction id
+5. Handling the JPA and database action transaction-based
+6. Add extensive API documentations to controllers so that the swagger UI and schemas shows eloborate information about the API
+7. The external api (openweather) URL is hardcoded in infra-api-external package.
+Ideally would need to have this details in environment properties file and then fetched to be used in app.
+This way the values for different environments such as test, production etc can be easily maintains.
+8. Also the API keys needs to be come from external package.
+9. Create DDD based UAT tests using cucumber (for API)
+10. Logging for the app.

 ## Code structure

 The application is built as multi-module maven project, where each layer is an independent maven project, connected by the parent project.